Early Life and Education of Britney Spears: A Complete Timeline

 September 18, 2004: Wedding Ceremony with Kevin Federline

-Britney Spears and Kevin Federline held a wedding ceremony on September 18, 2004, but were not legally married until three weeks later due to a delay finalizing the couple's prenuptial agreement.
+On September 18, 2004, Britney Spears and Kevin Federline held a wedding ceremony, but they were not legally married until three weeks later due to a delay finalizing their prenuptial agreement.

 In October 2004, Britney Spears took a career break to start a family.
-She also released her first perfume, Curious, with Elizabeth Arden.
+She also released her first perfume, Curious, with Elizabeth Arden, which set a company record for first-week gross sales.

-In February 2006, pictures surfaced of Britney Spears driving with her son, Sean, on her lap instead of in a car seat, which caused controversy.
+In February 2006, photos surfaced of Britney Spears driving with her son on her lap instead of in a car seat, sparking controversy.
+Spears attributed it to a frightening encounter with paparazzi.

 In May 2006, Britney Spears announced she no longer studied Kabbalah, explaining, "my baby is my religion".